scipy-conference/scipy_proceedings/papers/mark_wickert_247/mwickert_247.rst

 model [Brown2012]_.
 This paper describes a Python computational tool for exploring the use of the EKF for GPS position estimation using pseudorange measurements.
 The development was motivated by the need for an example generator in a training class on Kalman filtering, with emphasis on GPS.
+What is special about the tool created here is that both *User* and satellite trajectories are custom generated for input to a Kalman filter implemented in a Jupyter notebook.
+The steps followed are logical and clear.
+You first enter a desired *User* trajectory/route, then choose appropriate *in-view* GPS satellites, and then using actual GPS satellite orbital mechanics information, create a simulated receiver measurement stream.
+A 3D plot shows you the satellite tracks in space and the User trajectory on the surface of the earth, over time.
+The Kalman filter code, also defined in the Jupyter notebook, uses the matrix math commonly found in textbooks, but it is easy to follow
+as we make use of the PEP 465 @ infix operator for matrix multiplication.
-Both *User* and satellite trajectories are played through the simulation in earth-centered earth-fixed (ECEF) coordinates.
+As the final step, the data set is played through the Kalman filter in earth-centered earth-fixed (ECEF) coordinates.
 The User trajectory is input in local east-north-up (ENU) coordinates, and the SVs used to form the location estimate specified by the coarse acquisition (C/A) code pseudo-random noise (PRN) number, of the SVs in view by the User.
 The ECEF coordinates of the SVs are then propagated along with the User trajectory using [SGP4]_ and the two-line element (TLE) data available from [Celestrak]_.
 The relationship between ECEF and ENU is explained in Figure :ref:`ECEFENU`.
 For convenience, this computational tool, is housed in a Jupyter notebook.
-Data set generation and 3D trajectory plotting is provided with the assistance of a single module, :code:`GPS_helper.py`.
+Data set generation and 3D trajectory plotting is provided with the assistance of a single module, [GPS_helper]_.

 .. figure:: ECEF_ENU.pdf
    :scale: 90%